 Before going any farther, we should cover why observation is important in scientific research.
 Without observation, it is impossible to draw any conclusions about the nature of the world.
 People observe the environment and activity around them, collecting information on events and phenomena.
 They then use the information collected (data) combined with reasoning and analysis to draw conclusions.
-For any scientific research to occur, the scientists must observe the participants, plants, animals, or environment they are studying.
+For any scientific research to occur, the scientists must observe the participants, plants, animals, or the environment they are studying.
 Observation often has the goal of discovering relationships between different variables and events.

 Defining Qualitative And Quantitative Observations